linearregression/course-notes/irrational-behavior/04-lectures.md

 so, Zappos: reject the money => I must really love Zappos (because I rejected a lot of money)

 ## Monetary stress and performance
+Assumption: no one will work unless they're paid
+Even rats will pursue food that requires some labor, even when free food is available (contrafreeloading) - EXCEPT for cats

+A bonus is a performance-contingent form of payment
+Assumption: bonuses increase effort

+Yerkes-Dodson effect: incentive increases performance up to a point, after which it declines Tested against mice (maze changing daily, electric shock intensity) "Learning incentives have an inverse-U relationship"

+Transfer: as you promise people more of a bonus, people want to perform better, BUT it can backfire (obssessing about the bonus, risk aversion, etc.)
+Experiment: in India, gave set of tasks with different bonus schedule (good, very good) based on performance and different bonus amounts (1 day of salary, 2 weeks of salary, 5 months of salary)
+Result: highest level of bonus killed performance (middle level sometimes increased, but not always; sometimes decreased (labyrinth)); on combined tests, no difference between low and middle, fall on high

+loss aversion: people hate losing more than they love gaining prepaid in the India experiment; DRAMATICALLY increased stress (second subject ran away with the money instead of paying it back)

+real-life bonuses may act like the gain or the loss condition [ company not hitting goals -- opinion varies from person to person ] Bankers don't think these results would apply to them, pshaw

+Intuition: mechanical vs. mental tasks, how are they differentially affected?
+No difference in the first experiment (were the tasks purely mechanical?)

+Experiment: alternate fingers on a keyboard / matrix test for mechanical / mental task mechanical task => higher bonus, better performance mental task => higher bonus, lower performance
+=> intuitions about bonuses rely on mechanical tasks, not mental tasks

+Bonus/punishment interferes with "flow" state -- bonuses say "I don't think you're motivated enough, so here"

 ## Social stress and performance